ds5110/git-intro/conda.md

 * I used the command-line install: `bash Miniforge3-$(uname)-$(uname -m).sh`
 * miniforge includes Python 3.x and a minimal distribution of Python friends.
-* I don't recommend anaconda or miniconda anymore, but if you're already using them, then you're probably okay for this class.

 ### 2. Use conda environments